The

 You can have opinions all you like, but opinions are not facts, and opinion without accountability is just ego.
 This is not a "my truth vs. your truth" thing.

 Besides.
-My take is expert-backed.
+My position is expert-backed.
 See sources. 🤓

 “Well, that's your opinion.
 This is mine."